 How Common is Subclinical Hypothyroidism?

-- Increased risk of elevated cholesterol and high triglycerides
+- Risk of high cholesterol and triglycerides and cardiovascular disease

 Symptoms of Hypothyroidism